Low-Temperature Friction of Suspended Graphene: Negative friction?

 Fig.\ref{F2} shows the variation of the force acting on the tip in the sliding direction $F_{x}$ as a function of the sliding distance at different temperatures.
-It is seen that the oscillation amplitude of $F_{x}$ is large at the beginning of the simulations and it then tends to stabilize, a behavior is consistent with the experimental observation of Zhang \textit{et al.} \cite{Zhang2015a}, with magnitudes comparable to previous measurements \cite{Dienwiebel2004,Filippov2008,Deng2013,Vilhena2016,Long2017}.
+It is seen that the oscillation amplitude of $F_{x}$ is large at the beginning of the simulations and it then tends to stabilize, a behavior is consistent with the experimental observation of Zhang \textit{et al.} \cite{Zhang2015a}, with magnitudes comparable to previous measurements \cite{Deng2013,Vilhena2016,Long2017}.
 We see that $F_{x}$ decreases with decreasing temperature, and strikingly, it becomes negative at $4\;\mathrm{K}$.
-This is different from the previously-reported negative friction coefficient due to a negative normal load \cite{Deng2012,Thormann2013,Mandelli2019}, and cannot be explained by the state-of-art theory of adhesive friction \cite{Gao2004}.
+This is different from the previously-reported negative friction coefficient due to a curve with a negative slope when the friction force is plotted against load \cite{Deng2012}, and cannot be explained by the state-of-art theory of adhesive friction \cite{Gao2004}.

 The forces acting on the tip from the graphene are time-averaged to measure the mean force $\bar{F}_{x}$ and the normal load $\bar{F}_{y}$.
 Their ratio is plotted in Fig.\ref{F3} in relation to $P$.
 It is seen that $\bar{F}_{x}/\bar{F}_{y}$ decreases and then increases at raising temperatures and tends to saturate beyond a high load.
 As a particular feature, $\bar{F}_{x}/\bar{F}_{y}$ at $4\;\mathrm{K}$ are found to be negative for $\bar{F}_{y}<90 \;\mathrm{nN}$.
 Beyond this threshold, $\bar{F}_{x}/\bar{F}_{y}$ becomes positive and rapidly increases with the raising load before saturating at a value about $1.6 \cdot 10^{-5}$ for $\bar{F}_{y} > 180 \;\mathrm{nN}$ before the rupture occurs.
 The value of $\bar{F}_{x}/\bar{F}_{y}$ seems to be a reference to the kinetic coefficient of friction, however, at low temperature this is proven not to be the case since $\bar{F}_{x}$ is negative and it cannot be the true friction force.